seojuice

 Frequently Asked Questions

-What schema types are most likely to affect CTR?
+What schema types are most likely to matter for click-through rate?

 Methodology